 Ethan M. Thomas

-Ethan Thomas is an associate in the firm’s litigation and enforcement practice group.
-Ethan’s practice includes civil and criminal government enforcement matters, investigations, and a variety of commercial litigation matters.
-He has advised clients at both the trial and appellate levels on several matters involving securities and complex litigation.
+Ethan Thomas is an associate in the firm’s Litigation and Enforcement practice group.
+Ethan’s practice includes civil and criminal government enforcement matters, internal investigations, and related litigation.
+He has also advised clients at both the trial and appellate levels on several matters involving securities and complex litigation.

 Prior to joining Ropes & Gray in 2017, Ethan received a J.D. from Columbia Law School, where he was an editor on the Columbia Journal of Law and Social Problems, a James Kent Scholar, and a Harlan Fiske Stone Scholar.
 He interned during law school for the Honorable Debra Ann Livingston of the United States Court of Appeals for the Second Circuit and the Honorable Roslynn R. Mauskopf of the United States District Court for the Eastern District of New York.